coders4climatestrike/website/_src/posts/2020-07-26-a-community-that-converts-cars-to-electric-part-3-johannes-huebner.md

 ## I get the sense that you're really into democratising this.
 Is that so?

 Most definetly!
-I was inspired by the Steve Jobs biography and some articles, where they describe how [Steve Wosniac](https://en.wikipedia.org/wiki/Steve_Wozniak) worked.
+I was inspired by the Steve Jobs biography and some articles where they describe how [Steve Wosniak](https://en.wikipedia.org/wiki/Steve_Wozniak) worked.
 For example when he got a $100 per part, he didn't use all the budget on it.
 He shrunk the design to the very essence of what was necessary.

 What I aim for is: **not much there that doesn’t need to be there**.
 I do not use expensive components because of fancy data sheets.
 Do not use many components that are supposedly superior.
 What’s the point in measuring the current with 0.1% accuracy If all you need is like 5% .